Rishi Sunak defends Tory chairman Nadhim Zahawi over tax dispute claims

 The Prime Minister said the former chancellor had ‘addressed this matter in full’.

-Rishi Sunak defended Conservative Party chairman Nadhim Zahawi over allegations around his tax affairs.
+Rishi Sunak has backed Tory former chancellor Nadhim Zahawi amid allegations he paid millions to settle a dispute over his tax.

-The Prime Minister said former chancellor Mr Zahawi had addressed the matter in full after claims he paid millions in tax to settle a dispute.
+The Prime Minister defended the Conservative Party chairman, saying he had addressed the matter in full after claims he stumped up a seven-figure sum to settle a dispute with HMRC.

+Mr Sunak has full confidence in the MP having taken him “at his word” over the allegations, the Prime Minister’s press secretary said.

 He allegedly avoided tax by using an offshore company registered in Gibraltar to hold shares in the polling company he co-founded, YouGov.